Blackbeard

 Teach captured a French slave ship known as La Concorde, renamed her Queen Anne's Revenge, equipped her with 40 guns, and crewed her with over 300 men.
 He became a renowned pirate.
-His nickname derived from his thick black beard and fearsome appearance; he was reported to have tied lit fuses (slow matches) under his hat to frighten his enemies.
+His nickname derived from his thick black beard and fearsome appearance.
+He was reported to have tied lit fuses (slow matches) under his hat to frighten his enemies.
 He formed an alliance of pirates and blockaded the port of Charles Town, South Carolina, ransoming the port's inhabitants.
 He then ran Queen Anne's Revenge aground on a sandbar near Beaufort, North Carolina.
 He parted company with Stede Bonnet and settled in Bath, North Carolina, also known as Bath Town, where he accepted a royal pardon.
-However, he was soon back at sea, where he attracted the attention of Alexander Spotswood, the Governor of Virginia.
-Spotswood arranged for a party of soldiers and sailors to capture him; on 22 November 1718, following a ferocious battle, Teach and several of his crew were killed by a small force of sailors led by Lieutenant Robert Maynard.
+However, he was soon back at sea, where he attracted the attention of Alexander Spotswood, the governor of Virginia.
+Spotswood arranged for a party of soldiers and sailors to capture him.
+On 22 November 1718, following a ferocious battle, Teach and several of his crew were killed by a small force of sailors led by Lieutenant Robert Maynard.

 Teach was a shrewd and calculating leader who spurned the use of violence, relying instead on his fearsome image to elicit the response that he desired from those whom he robbed.
-He was romanticized after his death and became the inspiration for an archetypal pirate in works of fiction across many genres.
+He was romanticised after his death and became the inspiration for an archetypal pirate in works of fiction across many genres.